FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/README.md

 There are two main options for running a Sequencer node:

 - Run a Sequencer Full Node (non-Validator).
-- Run a Sequencer Validator with Sidecar, which requires a connection to an Ethereum node.
+- Run a Sequencer Validator, which requires you to run a Sidecar and an Ethereum node.

-The first steps for both cases are the same, and can be found in the [Run a Sequencer Node](./RUN_NODE.md) document.
+The first steps for both cases are the same, and can be found in the [Run Sequencer Node](./RUN_NODE.md) document.
+Afterward, to continue the steps towards running a validator, refer to the [Run Sequencer Validator](./RUN_VALIDATOR.md) document.

 ## Monitoring